 Do you think farming techniques will change in the future?

 My husband, Dr. Terry Etherton, is Department Head of Animal Science at Penn State.
 We talk about this a lot.
 Over the next 40 years, the global village will need to produce a quantity of food that approximates food produced over all of humankind’s history on the planet.
 We need to do this on a land base that is available — and suitable — for agriculture.
 That land base is decreasing.
 To reach this goal, we have to vastly improve productive efficiency of plant and animal agriculture.
-Science is one way we help with this looming challenge.
+Science is one way we can help with this looming challenge.
 It’s imperative that new science-based innovations are developed to feed a continually-growing world population.

 What’s the most worthwhile investment you’ve made?